Wantage Entrance Exams Tutors and Wantage Entrance Exams Tuition

 Personal Description:

-I have been teaching for approximately 15 years.
-In this time I have taught English Literature, English Language, English as a Second Language, Creative Writing, GCSE, A Level, PSHE and Drama.
+I am an experienced tutor with a wide range teaching experience over the last fifteen years, including the following subjects: English Literature, English Language, English as a Second Language, IELTS, Creative Writing, GCSE, A Level, PSHE and Drama.
 I completed my PGCE with QTS in Secondary English in 2020, working across two schools in Cornwall, before moving to Bristol to teach full time.
 I have a Master's in Creative Writing at Kingston University and a BA(Hons) in English Literature with Creative writing.
-I have a TESOL qualification certified by Trinity College, which is one of the highest acclaimed foreign language qualifications.
-I am British but I grew up in Hong Kong and Thailand, so I really enjoy meeting people from different backgrounds.
+I also have a TESOL qualification certified by Trinity College, which is one of the highest acclaimed foreign language qualifications.
+I am British but I grew up in Hong Kong and Thailand, so I really enjoy working with people from different backgrounds.

 Teaching Experience:

-I have been teaching at Clifton College for the last five academic years, where I have taught years 9 - 13.
-I have been responsible for multiple GCSE and A Level Groups and have seen them all through successful results.
-We use Edexcel IGCSE for first language English and Pearson Edexcel A-Level, studying a range of non fiction texts, poems and other literature such as To Kill a Mockingbird, The Merchant of Venice, A View from the Bridge, Jekyll and Hyde, King Lear, The Handmaid's Tale and Frankenstein.
-I have also been responsible for English as a Second Language GCSE groups, using the Cambridge IGCSE exam, as well as teaching IELTS for several years.
+I taught years 9 through to 13 at Clifton College for the last five academic years, where I was responsible for multiple GCSE and A Level Groups, seeing them all through successful examination results.
+I taught Edexcel IGCSE for first language English and Pearson Edexcel A-Level, studying a range of non fiction texts, poems and other literature such as To Kill a Mockingbird, The Merchant of Venice, A View from the Bridge, Jekyll and Hyde, King Lear, The Handmaid's Tale and Frankenstein.
+I was also responsible for English as a Second Language GCSE groups, using the Cambridge IGCSE exam, as well as teaching IELTS for several years.

 I started teaching when I was 18 years old and so have a range of experience in teaching English at all levels and for a range of purposes.
 I have taught in Thailand and Australia, as well in London, Cornwall and Bristol.
 I have been a private tutor for almost as many years and I am comfortable with working with all ages and abilities.
+I have successfully carried students through the 11+ entrance exams for private schools in London.

 Tutoring Approach: